-According to the most genuine recipe of Romagna, Parma ham, arugula, and squacquerone cheese (spreadable fresh cheese) make the perfect combination of tastes: savory and delicate ham, “peppery” and bitter green, creamy and melt-in your mouth cheese.
-This is what you have to look for if you have never tasted piadina before!
-Take notes and prepare it!
+According to the most genuine of recipes from Romagna, Parma ham, arugula, and squacquerone, or spreadable fresh cheese, make the perfect combination of tastes: savory and delicate ham, bitter greens, and creamy, melt-in-your-mouth cheese.
+This is what you have to experience if you have never tasted piadina before.

 The most important ingredients:

-- Flour: type 0 which needs a varying quantity of water.
-Water absorption does not only depend on the type of flour itself, and on the weather conditions.
-In hot days, less yeast and water are needed than in cold ones.
-A little practice will help you to “feel” when the dough has reached the right consistency: smooth and tacky but not sticky.
-In case it is too sticky add some more flour.
-You may vary the type of flour to your taste: whole grain flour, rye, buckwheat, kamut, chestnut, corn, or a mix of them for a more rustic dough;
+- All-purpose flour with a varying quantity of water.
+Water absorption does not only depend on the type of flour used but also on the weather conditions.
+On hot days, less yeast and water are needed than on cold ones.
+A little practice will help you to “feel” when the dough has reached the right consistency.
+It should be smooth and tacky but not sticky.
+In case it is too sticky, add some more flour;

 - Water: use tap water.
-The quantity depends on the type of flour and the weather conditions-most of all on the degree of humidity; if you use only water, piadina will be crispier;
+The quantity depends on the type of flour and the weather conditions but most of all on the humidity;

-- Milk: makes the dough light and fragrant.
-It is the magic trick to make piadina even more toothsome;
+- Milk: it makes the dough light and is the secret to making the piadina even more delicious;

-- Leavening agent: piadina doesn’t want any yeast.
-In the past, the tip of a teaspoon of baking soda (it was common in the pantries of any households) used to be added for an airier and softer dough.
-Nowadays, baking soda may be well replaced with 2 teaspoons of instant yeast.
-Anyway, piadina turns out right without any leavening agents;
+- Leavening agent: piadina doesn’t call for any yeast.
+In the past, the tip of a teaspoon of baking soda used to be added for an airier and softer dough.
+Nowadays, baking soda is sometimes replaced with 2 teaspoons of instant yeast.
+Anyway, piadina turns out fine without any leavening agents;

-- Fat: lard or extra virgin olive oil.
-If you want a lighter variation, use seed oil.
+- Fat: use lard or extra virgin olive oil.
+If you want a lighter variation, use sunflower or peanut oil.
 Lard makes your piadina as appetizing as those you may get in a kiosk in Romagna!

 The key points of the recipe:

-- Piadina is done when it shows leopard-like spots on both sides.
-Quickly remove from the pan, fill and fold it.
+- Piadina is done when leopard-like spots appear on both sides.
+Quickly remove it from the pan; fill it with goodies and fold it over like a burrito.
 Eat warm!

 Piadina romagnola - How to make a super tasty flatbread sandwich

-- 1 tbs (extra) honey gives piadina a nice golden color
+- Extra: 1 teaspoon of honey gives piadina a nice golden color.

-- Mix with a fork taking the flour from the sides a little at a time; then add water gradually.
+- Mix with a fork while taking a little flour from the sides each time; then add the water in gradually.
 Start mixing with your hands until the dough comes together.
-Add more flour in case of sticky dough;
+Add more flour if the dough is sticky;

-- Knead vigorously until a smooth and elastic dough;
+- Knead the dough vigorously until it’s smooth and elastic;

-- Divide the dough into 8-10 even balls; they should be as big as a tangerine (about 150-160g each).
-Knead until a dough;
+- Divide the dough into 8-10 even balls; they should be as big as a tangerine;

-- Place the balls to rest for at least 2 hours (you may use the dough without letting it rest, but it will result less tasty);
+- Place the balls to rest for at least 2 hours (you may use the dough without letting it rest, but it will be less tasty);

-- On a smooth surface (a marble surface is perfect), roll the ball into a disc roughly 20-25cm in diameter and 2mm thick.
-Try to make it as round as possible: keep the rolling pin always in the same position while you are rolling the ball.
-Rotate at the right angles the dough, instead.
+- After the resting period, flour the pastry board, and on a smooth surface (a marble surface is perfect), roll the ball into a disc roughly 8-10 inches (20-25cm) in diameter and very thin (2mm).
+Try to make them as round as possible: always keep the rolling pin in the same position while you are rolling the ball.
+Rotate the dough at a right angle instead.

-- If the piada sticks to the rolling pin, sprinkle the surface with a little flour;
+- If the piadina sticks to the rolling pin, sprinkle the surface with a little flour;

-- Heat a griddle pan, a non-stick pan, or even a refractory plate; cook the piadina over medium heat;
+- Heat a griddle or a non-stick pan; cook the piadina over medium heat;

 - Gently prick the surface to avoid bubbles;

-- It takes a few minutes; cook the piadina a couple of minutes on each side or until it gets golden; use a spatula to flip it over.
-Piadina is done when it shows leopard-like spots.
+- It takes a few minutes; cook the piadina a couple of minutes on each side or until it’s golden; use a spatula to flip it over.
+The piadina is done when it shows leopard-like spots.

 What can I fill piadina with?

-- Soft and creamy cheese such as stracchino or squaquerone, Parma ham, and arugula or lettuce;
+- Parma ham, soft and creamy cheese (stracchino or squaquerone), and arugula or lettuce;

-- Mortadella with cream cheese and coarsely chopped pistachio-nuts;
+- Mortadella with cream cheese and coarsely chopped pistachios;

-- Mozzarella or cream cheese, mixed grilled veggies, and oregano;
+- Mixed grilled veggies, mozzarella or cream cheese, and oregano;

 - Roasted turkey breast, mayo, lettuce;